solarsailer/matthieuoger.com/content/posts/2013-07-02-quote-brent-simmons.md

 date: "2013-07-02"

 title: Quote — Brent Simmons

+excerptQuote:
+  name: "Brent Simmons"
+  quote: "Because efficiency makes for a better user experience, and that’s more important than anything else."
 ---

 > Efficiency is more important than cloning Google Reader’s (undocumented and un-lovely) API and more important than adhering strictly to REST. (**Because efficiency makes for a better user experience, and that’s more important than anything else.**)